jamesheald/COIN/README.md

 ### Fitting the model to data

 The parameters of the COIN model can be fit to adaptation data using maximum likelihood estimation.
-The data should be passed to the model via the adaptation property in vector form with one element per trial (use NaN on trials where adaptation has not been measured).
+The data should be passed to the model via the adaptation property and be in vector form with one element per trial (use NaN on trials where adaptation has not been measured).
 After the model parameters and paradigm have been defined (see [Properties](#properties)), the negative log likelihood of the data can be estimated by calling the objective_COIN method on object obj:
 ```
 o = obj.objective_COIN;
 ```